-This command provides you an easy way to navigate to exit points of a function.
+This command is an easy way to navigate between all exit points of a function.
 You can find this command if you invoke Navigate To on the name of a function, getter or setter of a property, the name of constructor,

-throw statements as well as the closing bracket for functions with
+yield statements as well as on the closing bracket of a function with

 void return type

 If there is only one exit point, ReSharper navigates directly there.
 If there are several exit points, each of them is highlighted with blue.

-The highlights are also duplicated with %blue% markers on the marker bar on the right.
-Checking these markers may be helpful if not all highlights are visible on the current screen.
+The highlights are also duplicated with blue markers on the marker bar on the right.
+Checking these markers may be helpful if not all highlighted items are visible in the current frame.

 When you finish examining the highlights, press Esc to remove them.

-Note that by default, ReSharper automatically highlights all context exits when you set the caret at one of them.
+Note that by default ReSharper automatically highlights all function exits when you set the caret at one of them.